mkurz/deadbolt-2-guide/manuscript/02-introduction.md

 Deadbolt 2 v1.0 was released at roughly the same time as Play 2.0, and was essentially the logic of Deadbolt 1 exposed in the Play 2 style.
 Nine months after that initial release - nine months, I should add, of woefully inadequate Scala support - I re-designed the architecture to a more modular approach, and made a few small changes to the API to remove anachronistic elements.

-There is now a core module written in Java, and separate idiomatic modules for Java and Scala.
+There was now a core module written in Java, and separate idiomatic modules for Java and Scala.
 This is slightly different to the architecture of Play 2 itself, where the core and the Scala API are co-located.
+By the time v2.5 was released, I had deprecated the core - I felt it forced Java classes into the Scala API, leading to the need for Scala-to-Java type conversions.
+The Java and Scala versions of Deadbolt are now united in philosophy and capability, but no longer by any common code.

 ## Java versus Scala